spraakbanken/multiged-2023/README.md

 * **it-** for Italian
 * **sv-** for Swedish

-It is possible, but not mandotary to develop systems for each of the participating languages.
+It is possible, but not mandotary, to develop systems for each of the included languages.

 ## Data

 For each of the languages we use a corpus of second language learner essays as a source.
-For corpora that have been previously used for shared tasks, we follow the same data splits (Czech, English-FCE, German, Italian).
+For datasets that have been previously used for similar tasks (GED/GEC), we follow the same data splits (e.g. Czech, English-FCE, German, **Italian???** ).

-Two new datasets are introduced in this shared task: one for Swedish (based on SweLL corpus) and another for English (based on REALEC corpus).
+Two new datasets are introduced in this shared task: one for Swedish (based on SweLL corpus) and another for English (based on REALEC corpus). **--Any other that are new?**

-You can download the datasets from the links below.
+You are welcome to use the provided datasets across languages **(any betteer way of saying that?)**

-_Should we link the datasets to the file names in the tables below (except text, of course)?_
+You can download the datasets from the links below. ** --Should we link the datasets to the file names in the tables below (except text, of course)? **

 ### Czech